camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

 ## Timer Boundary Event

-A timer boundary event acts as a stopwatch and alarm clock.
-When an execution arrives in the activity where the boundary event is attached to, a timer is started.
+A timer boundary event acts as a stopwatch and as an alarm clock.
+When an execution arrives in the activity to which the boundary event is attached, a timer is started.
 When the timer fires (e.g. after a specified interval), the activity is interrupted and the sequence flow going out of the timer boundary event are followed.

-There is the difference between the interrupting and non interrupting timer event.
-The interrupting is the default.
-The non-interrupting leads to the original activity is not interrupted but the activity stays there.
-Instead an additional executions is created and send over the outgoing transition of the event.
+There is the difference between an interrupting and a non interrupting timer event.
+The interrupting event is the default.
+The non-interruptingevent leads to the original activity not being interrupted, the activity stays there.
+Instead, an additional execution is created and sent over the outgoing transition of the event.
 In the XML representation, the cancelActivity attribute is set to false:

 ```xml
 <boundaryEvent id="escalationTimer" cancelActivity="false" attachedToRef="firstLineSupport"/>